-121. Physical distancing between adults, and between adults and children and young people, should remain in place in the school estate.

-- 122. To ensure alignment with wider society and planned changes in ELC, this requirement has now been updated to physical distancing of at least 1m.
+- 120. Physical distancing between adults, and between adults and children and young people, should remain in place in the school estate. - 121.
+To ensure alignment with wider society and planned changes in ELC, this requirement has now been updated to physical distancing of at least 1m.
 As schools should already have 2m physical distancing arrangements that work well and do not limit capacity, it is expected that most schools will wish to retain these 2m distancing arrangements for logistical reasons.
-It is therefore not anticipated there will be a logistical requirement to make changes to physical distancing arrangements in the school environment.
-Retaining 2 metres between adults in schools who do not yet meet the criteria for exemption from self-isolation will also help to reduce the risk that they are identified as a contact. - 123.
+It is therefore not anticipated there will be a logistical requirement to make changes to physical distancing arrangements in the school environment. - 122.
 As previously, there is no requirement for strict physical distancing between children and young people in schools, although maintaining distancing between secondary school pupils is encouraged where possible.
-Previous guidance on approaches to this can be found in Annex A.